Booking the Hall

 Check Availability and Book

 If you have previously made a booking through the website, please log in to your account.
-If you are making your first booking, click the + symbol on the date desired and create an account.
+When you are making your first booking, click the + symbol on the date desired and create an account.
 The system will lead you through the process.
-If you have questions or problems, contact Sue Carlisle at email@example.com.
+If you have questions or problems, contact Sue Carlisle at firstname.lastname@example.org.

 All bookings are subject to acceptance of the hall’s Terms and Conditions.